Nathanage3/printf/README.md

-Group project on printf to be done in a group
+Group project on printf to be done in a group of two